Mark Bautista

-Mark Arazo Bautista (born August 10, 1983) is a Filipino singer, actor and commercial model.
+Mark Arazo Bautista is a Filipino singer.
 Bautista received his career break when he became a grand finalist on the Philippine reality TV talent search Star for a Night where he placed third behind Sarah Geronimo.

-Life and career

-Early life

-Bautista was born to Leon Darni Bautista III and Susan Arazo Bautista in Cagayan de Oro, Philippines.
-Bautista was determined to help his family when his father was forced to stop working because of his physical condition.
-He has four siblings–an older brother (Ryan Oneal), a sister (Princess Alodia) and two younger brothers (Nigel Adrian and Jan Reil).
-With the cash prizes he won at singing competitions, he was able to help his parents through their financial difficulties.

-In his early years, he was so shy that he didn't really much show his singing talent.
-His confidence began growing once he started joining different oratorical competitions.
-He even bagged the first prize in some of those oratorical competitions.

-He joined a band called Voizemale which did various gigs in Cagayan de Oro, mostly covering popular hits of Earth, Wind & Fire and Backstreet Boys.
-He further developed his confidence by joining various singing competitions.
-Close friends of Bautista persuaded him to audition for a singing contest in ABS-CBN's MTB.
-While that wasn't his calling to stardom, he continued to sing and improve his singing skills.

-When the Star for a Night competition came, money became a problem, and he thought that he was going to miss this big opportunity.
-His mother provided him with money to go to Cebu as a birthday gift.
-He then went to Manila to finish the audition process.
-He passed all three levels of the Star for a Night auditions and made it to the grand finals.
-He said: "I can never forget that experience.
-That, plus the exposure, was enough to make me happy".
-At the end of the show, he placed as 1st runner-up next to Sarah Geronimo, the grand champion of the show.
+Career

 2003–2009

-In 2004, when he signed a contract with ABS-CBN, thus becoming a regular performer in ASAP and host of the Search for the Star in a Million (season 1 and season 2) singing competition as well as Star Magic.
+In 2004, he signed a contract with ABS-CBN, becoming a regular performer in ASAP and host of the Search for the Star in a Million (season 1 and season 2) singing competition as well as Star Magic.

 In September 2005, he released his first album Dream On with its carrier single "I Need You" which topped the MYX daily top 10 for two months.
-Due to the success of his first album, Viva Records released a full-length album called Dream On Expanded along with the release of the "You Win the Game" music video that featured a new and daring Mark.
+Viva Records released a full-length album called Dream On Expanded along with the release of the "You Win the Game" music video that featured a new and daring Mark.
 The song reached the top spot in MYX in less than a week after it premiered.

 On March 24, 2006, Bautista had his first solo major concert at the Aliw Theater, dubbed as 'Pop Heartthrob'.